everymind/DearNeuroscience/index.md

 **3:00 PM**
 Workshops - *"Extending our mental models into tools, props, and spaces"*
  * "How vision affects prop-manipulation skills" by Jules Cooke
- * "An allocentric VR experiment" by Fiona Barakat, Alex Whitley, and Michael
+ * "An Allocentric view of movement: perspectival shifts in VR" by Michael Wagner, Alex Whitley, and Fiona Zisch
  * "Architectural model-making" by Paul Miles and Gabriel Tansley
  * "Hang out with a blacksmith and his tools" by Peter Williamson
  * "How juggling can improve your range of motion" by James McCambridge, Jamie Moore, and Glen Stewart